MajoAlvarezcode/Employee-Tracker/README.md

 This project is licensed under the MIT License.

 ## Contributing
-You can get involved in this project By cloning and creating a branch of the repository en github, you can add actions and improvements to the general app.
+You can get involved in this project by cloning and creating a branch of the repository en github, you can add actions and improvements to the general app.

 ## Tests
 It has been tested in local machine, it achieves its general purpose.
 A awalkthorugh video is added to demonstrate its functionality.